skatsaounis/elastic-meetup-demo/README.md

 ```
 This command brings up the stack.

-After the stack is up and running visit Kibana in http://localhost:5601 to see the dashboards
+After the stack is up and running visit Kibana in http://localhost:5601 and
+choose a preferred index (filebeat-* or metricbeat-*) to see the related pre-built dashboards already loaded to Kibana
-created for nats metricbeat and filebeat.
+for nats metricbeat and filebeat.

 ## Authors